by Amy Scholten, MPH

 Description of Test

 How Long Will It Take?

-About 15-45 minutes
+About 15 to 45 minutes

 Will It Hurt?

-American Congress of Obstetricians and Gynecologists
+The American College of Obstetricians and Gynecologists

 The Society of Obstetricians and Gynaecologists of Canada (SOGC)